iaretechnician/barebones-masterserver-wiki/Home.md

 ## NEWS

+**2017 03 12** | V2.0 is **almost** finished.
+Due to rushing, I made some quick "hacks" and work-arounds that I still need to revisit, after that - RELEASE.
+I feel too exhausted to do it this evening, so I'll continue tomorrow.

 **2017 03 10** | For the next couple of days, I will stop replying (or reply sparingly) to e-mails and messages.
 I realized that because of all the messaging, I hardly have any time to work on the framework, which is why it's taking so long to finish V2.0.
 I'll release V2.0 on **Sunday evening (12th)**.

 **2017 03 08** | Still working hard on the V2.0.
 Got a bit swamped with e-mails, but it's nearing the completion!
 I apologize to everyone, to whom I've promised to release earlier.
 It's a bit more work than expected, and I'm trying to make everything as perfect as I can :).
 If you have suggestions or questions - email me, or catch me on Discord! (**I hope to finish it within 1-2 days**)